warmfusion/gps-locator/README.md

 # Summary

-This project is a write up of a gift from a friend for my birthday which consists of a GPS tracker an a traffic light of LED's that change to green the closer to my house you get.
+This project is a write up of a gift from a friend for my birthday.

+Using a hardcoded set of latitude and longitude coordinates, if the device is further than 500 meters away a red light shows, if between 500 and 50 a yellow light, and less than 50 meters a green light shows.

+Distance is calculated using the haversine formular to calculate a "crow-flies" distance, that takes into account the curvature of the earth, just in case you try and go hundreds of miles away :-)

+## Technology

 It uses an Atmega88-20pu and 16mhz crystal resulting in what I understand to be an Arduino on a breadboard with a few minor differences due to the difference in chip specifications.

 The key differences between the Atmega88 and atmega328 found on typical Arduino devices are;

-* Lower Flash: 8192 vs 32768
+* Lower Flash: 8192 vs 32768 bytes
-* Less SRAM: 1024 vs 2048
+* Less SRAM: 1024 vs 2048 bytes
-* Smaller EEPROM: 512 vs 1024
+* Smaller EEPROM: 512 vs 1024 bytes
 * No temp or pico power options

-Consult the respective datasheets for more detailed comparisons
+Consult the respective datasheets for more detailed comparisons.

 ## Bill of Materials